Does Medicare Insurance Cover Mental Health?

 What Costs Will You Cover for Outpatient Care?

 The Welcome to Medicare visit, Annual Wellness visit, and annual depression screening are all fully covered by Medicare insurance (as long as the health care provider accepts assignment).
-Other costs are similar to anything else covered by Medicare Part B. You’ll be expected to pay for 20 percent of the Medicare-approved amount for your visit, up to your Part B deductible ($240 in 2024).
+Other costs are similar to anything else covered by Medicare Part B. You’ll be expected to pay for 20 percent of the Medicare-approved amount for your visit, up to your Part B deductible.
+Part B costs also change each year, so see us for this year’s costs.

 Most mental health service costs are similar to anything else covered by Medicare Part B.